 FOOD FOR FAMILIES

-Caregiver (Temporary) -The early Head Start Caregiver has responsibility to assist in the classroom operation including, planning, carrying out activities, maintaining the classroom environment, supervising children, parent/teacher conferences, and supervision of classroom volunteers; assumes classroom responsibilities in addition to record keeping, and/or planning duties; planning and implementing a curriculum in the preschool classroom.
+Caregiver (Temporary) –The early Head Start Caregiver has responsibility to assist in the classroom operation including, planning, carrying out activities, maintaining the classroom environment, supervising children, parent/teacher conferences, and supervision of classroom volunteers; assumes classroom responsibilities in addition to record keeping, and/or planning duties; planning and implementing a curriculum in the Infant and toddler classroom.
+CDA-Child Development Associated in Infant and Toddler.
 Associate degree in Early Childhood Education preferred.

-Head Start Education Specialist/School Readiness Specialist- The School Readiness Specialist/Education Specialist is responsible for supporting the education staff and childcare partners by providing leadership, training, monitoring and technical assistance to programs’ systems and services as outlined in the Head Start Performance Standards.
+Head Start Education Specialist/School Readiness Specialist (St. Mary, Incarnate Word, Louise and St. John)- The School Readiness Specialist/Education Specialist is responsible for supporting the education staff and childcare partners by providing leadership, training, monitoring and technical assistance to programs’ systems and services as outlined in the Head Start Performance Standards.
 The School Readiness Specialist/Education Specialist is responsible for ensuring that the program develops, integrates and implements systems and procedures for the delivery of quality educational programming to all participants and to ensure compliance with the Head Start Performance Standards and that mandates for federal, state and local licensing are met.
 Master’s Degree in Early Childhood Education (preferred).
 Bachelor’s Degree in Early Childhood Development or related service field required.
 Understands Head Start Performance Standards and state and local child care licensing requirements.
 Knowledge of and ability to access, analyze, and interpret Head Start Standards, State and local licensing requirements and the COA accreditation standards.

 Certified Nursing Assistant- Responsible for direct care of participants at the Hope Haven / Greenwalt Adult Day Healthcare Centers.
 Responsibilities include but not limited to personal care, non skilled treatments, assistance with toileting, feeding, and recreational activities.
 Must have nursing assistant certification and have current CPR certification.
 She/he must be able to work in a team environment.
 High School Diploma/GED, Current State Certified Nursing Assistant License and CPR certification.
 One year experience in care of the elderly individuals at various cognitive levels, good interpersonal skills with the ability to handle unusual situations.
 Must be able to maneuver and operate general household equipment.